IdleHandsProject/msla_christmas_ornament/README.md

-# Christmas Ornament 3D printing Christmans Ornament
+# Christmas Ornament 3D printing Christmas Ornament

 A Christmas ornament that 3D prints other Christmas ornaments!